 I am only the coordinator of the trip.
 I charge a fee to assist you and guide you in your travels.
 I am not responsible for, or liable for, your health, safety, lost or stolen property, etc.

-- Germany and Belgium
+- Beer Trips to Germany and Belgium

-Trips added for 2014, 2015 and beyond.
+Beer Trips added for 2015 to Germany and 2016 to Belgium.
 Learn more and/or sign up today!

 - BJCP Study Groups, Beer Expert Training for the Cicerone® Exams and Private / Special Class Sessions Also Available